mondrus96/FaBiSearch_exp/README.md

 ## Simulations

-`simulations` contains simulated data experiments and comparisons to NCPD (Network Change Point Detection)
+`simulations` contains simulated data experiments and comparisons to NCPD (Network Change Point Detection).
+We find our method is generally superior to NCPD.

 ![Simulation results](images/simresults.png)

 ## Resting-state fMRI experiments

-`rs_fMRI` contains the code for resting-state experiments, for which we investigate test-retest reliability in the NYU CSC dataset .
+`rs_fMRI` contains the code for resting-state experiments, for which we investigate test-retest reliability in the [NYU CSC dataset](https://www.nitrc.org/projects/nyu_trt).
 An example of the estimated dynamic network structures is shown below, for subject 1 in

 ![Subject 1, visit 2](images/visit2_sub1.png)

 ## Task-based fMRI experiments

-`tb_fMRI` contains the task-based experiments, where subjects are reading Chapter 9 of *Harry Potter and the Sorcerer’s Stone*.
+`tb_fMRI` contains the task-based experiments, where subjects are [reading Chapter 9 of *Harry Potter and the Sorcerer’s Stone*](http://www.cs.cmu.edu/~fmri/plosone/).
 We find change points are concentrated around key plot twists.

 ![Change points during reading](images/hp_cps_density.png)